Package Leaflet: Information for the User

 If you vomit (regurgitate) within 3 hours of taking the tablet, take another tablet as soon as possible.

-If you have unprotected sex again after taking Ulipristal Aurovitas
+If you have sex again after taking Ulipristal Aurovitas

-If you have unprotected sex again after taking the tablet, it will not prevent pregnancy.
+If you have unprotected sex after taking the tablet, it will not prevent you from becoming pregnant.
 After taking the tablet and until your next period, you must use condoms every time you have sex.

 If your next period is delayed after taking Ulipristal Aurovitas

-After taking the tablet, it is normal for your next period to be delayed a few days.
-However, if your period is delayed more than 7 days, is lighter or heavier than usual, or if you experience symptoms such as abdominal pain, breast pain, vomiting or nausea, you may be pregnant.
-You must do a pregnancy test immediately.
-If you are pregnant, it is essential that you see your doctor (see section "Pregnancy, breastfeeding and fertility").
+After taking the tablet, it is normal for your next period to be delayed by a few days.
+However, if your period is delayed by more than 7 days, is shorter or longer than usual, or if you experience symptoms such as abdominal pain, breast tenderness, vomiting, or nausea, you may be pregnant.
+You should have a pregnancy test immediately.
+If you are pregnant, it is essential that you consult your doctor (see section "Pregnancy, breastfeeding, and fertility").

 If you take more Ulipristal Aurovitas than you should

-No adverse effects have been reported from taking a higher dose than recommended of this medication.
-However, consult your doctor, pharmacist or other healthcare professional.
+No harmful effects have been reported with a higher dose of this medication than recommended.
+However, consult your doctor, pharmacist, or other healthcare professional.

-If you have any other questions about the use of this medication, ask your doctor, pharmacist or other healthcare professional.
+If you have any further questions on the use of this medication, ask your doctor, pharmacist, or other healthcare professional.

-Some symptoms, such as breast tenderness (breast pain) and abdominal pain (stomach pain), vomiting (returning) and nausea (dizziness), are also possible signs of pregnancy.
-If you do not get your period and experience those symptoms after taking this medicine, you should have a pregnancy test (see section "Pregnancy, breastfeeding and fertility").
+Some symptoms, such as breast tenderness and abdominal pain, vomiting, and nausea, are also possible signs of pregnancy.
+If your period does not arrive and you experience these symptoms after taking this medication, you should have a pregnancy test (see section "Pregnancy, breastfeeding, and fertility").

-If you experience any type of side effect, consult your pharmacist, doctor, or healthcare professional, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Pharmacovigilance of Medicines for Human Use: www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, consult your pharmacist, doctor, or healthcare professional, even if they are not listed in this package leaflet.
+You can also report them directly through the Spanish Medicines Agency's online platform: www.notificaram.es.
+By reporting side effects, you can help provide more information on the safety of this medication.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the box and on the blister pack after «CAD».
+Do not use this medication after the expiration date stated on the carton and blister pack after "EXP".
 The expiration date is the last day of the month indicated.

 This medication does not require any special storage temperature.